 Legal Jobs states that most civil rights lawyers work in government institutions or private law firms.
 The job requires a lot of time in the office and in the courtroom.

-The top 25% of the highest-paid lawyers in the country have an average salary of $189,520, according to U.S. News.
+Civil Rights lawyers can earn over $160,000 a year.
 In certain states and large cities, the highest-paid lawyers can make well over $200,000 per year.
 Ultimately, years of experience, location, and place of employment will factor into a civil rights lawyer’s salary.

 You have to: